ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-I know what you're thinking and **that's the point**.
-None of this is necessary!
-You can make everything simpler by **avoiding effects** and doing side-effects inside your event handlers:
+The point I want to make is that none of this is necessary, and you can make everything simpler by doing side-effects inside event handlers like `onclick` instead of using effects:

 ```ts:counter.svelte.ts
 export class Counter {